-- 1.31.
-The legislative amendment proposed under option 2 would restart the preapplication consultation process.
-This will enable pre-application consultation procedures Wales to function. - 1.32.
+- 1.28.
+The legislative amendment proposed under option 2 would enable the preapplication consultation process to continue. - 1.29.
 Prosperity for All4 acknowledges planning decisions affect every area of a person's life and sends a message of working differently.
 The strategy states the right planning system is critical to delivering the Welsh Government's objectives.
 Amending procedures will ensure the smooth functioning of the planning application system, supporting local planning authorities to deliver sustainable development, and supporting businesses by maintaining an effective planning system which provides the means for creating economic opportunities for all.

-- 1.33.
-Local planning authorities would continue to receive fee income from applications for major development. - 1.34.
+- 1.30.
+Local planning authorities would continue to receive fee income from applications for major development. - 1.31.
 Planning departments would retain staff to ensure they are sufficiently resourced.
 This will ensure they are in a state of readiness for applications to be submitted post-Covid-19 as part of the economic recovery process.

-1.35.
-Under option 2, the development industry would restart the pre-application consultation process, the end product of which is the ability to submit planning applications for major development.
-This will prevent widespread delays in the
+- 1.32.
+Under option 2, the development industry would continue the pre-application consultation process, the end product of which is the ability to submit planning applications for major development.
+This will prevent widespread delays in the submission of planning applications, and the knock-on impacts for the construction sector. - 1.33.
+The development industry can maintain business continuity through the continued submission of planning applications.
+This will contribute towards ensuring people with roles linked to the planning system remain in employment during this national emergency, supporting wealth creation and a vibrant economy.